Step 5 – Attend New-Student Orientation

 All new international students must attend orientation on the following days, depending on their admission term:

-Check this page for more Fall 2022 FOCUS details.
+Check this page for more Spring 2024 FOCUS details and a link to sign up.

-*There is a $50 orientation fee that will be charged to all new students, whether they attend or not.
+*There is a $50 OIP orientation fee that will be charged to all new students, whether they attend or not.
+Undergraduate (bachelor’s) students will be charged an additional FOCUS fee.

-The details for Spring (January) 2023 New International Student orientation will be determined in the coming months, but we anticipate mandatory in-person orientation beginning on January 6, 2023, so mark that date on your calendars if you are planning to start your studies at Valpo in Spring 2023!
+The details for Summer (May) and Fall (August) 2024 New International Student orientation will be determined in the coming months, but we anticipate mandatory in-person orientation beginning on May 13 for Summer and August 15 for Fall, so mark those dates on your calendars if you are planning to start your studies at Valpo in Summer or Fall 2024!

 ATTENTION all international students in F-1 and J-1 visa status: